Challenge Exams For People Out of Province Certification

 A copy of the latest National Fire Code** and the CCME (Canadian Council of Ministers of the Environment) Environmental Code of Practice for Above Ground & Underground Storage Tank Systems Containing Petroleum and Allied Petroleum Products booklet***

 The NFC and CCME are used for reference for the exam.
-It is strongly recommended to bring these two publications with you.
+It is strongly recommended that you bring these two publications with you.
 The National Fire Code can be purchased through the National Research Council (click here for website).
 The CCME booklet can be downloaded for free.
 Click here to download

 To apply: